Hi-PACE/hipace/docs/source/run/parameters.rst

 SALAME algorithm
 ^^^^^^^^^^^^^^^^

-HiPACE++ features the Slicing Advanced Loading Algorithm for Minimizing Energy Spread to generate a beam profile that automatically loads the wake optimally, i.e., that the initial wakefield is flattened by the charge of the beam.
+HiPACE++ features the Slicing Advanced Loading Algorithm for Minimizing Energy Spread (SALAME) to generate a beam profile that automatically loads the wake optimally, i.e., that the initial wakefield is flattened by the charge of the beam.
+Important note:
+In the algorithm, the weight of the beam particles is adjusted while the plasma response is computed.
+Since the beam is written to file
+**before** the plasma response is calculated, the SALAME beam has incorrect weights in the 0th time step.
-For more information, see the corresponding publication `S. Diederichs et al., Phys.
+For more information on the algorithm, see the corresponding publication `S. Diederichs et al., Phys.
 Rev. Accel.
 Beams 23, 121301 (2020) <https://doi.org/10.1103/PhysRevAccelBeams.23.121301>`__

 * ``<beam name>.do_salame`` (`bool`) optional (default `0`)
     If turned on, the per-slice beam weight in the first time-step is adjusted such that the Ez field is uniform in the beam.